nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 parameters through "set cosmo:map cosmo.par" directive.
 See example at the end of this section.

-"Radius" is an array that specifies the radius of the spheres associated with each atom and that make up the molecule-shaped cavity.
+`radius` is an array that specifies the radius of the spheres associated with each atom and that make up the molecule-shaped cavity.
 These values will override default radii setting including those specified in the COSMO parameter file (if any) Default values are Van der Waals radii.